When we think of cobbler, our minds immediately go to fruit cobblers such as peach, blueberry, and apple—three of our favorites!

 Here’s how to reheat cobbler in a pressure cooker using the steam setting:

-- Take your cobbler out of the fridge or freezer and place into a heatproof container.
+- Take your cobbler out of the fridge or freezer and place into a heatproof container (like these ones).

 - Cover the top of the container in aluminum foil.
 This step is super important because otherwise the steam from the pressure cooker will soak your cobbler and make it soggy.